Asymptotic expansions of the prime counting function: Introduction

-Regarding the function $A(x)$, Gauss made in his 1849 letter to Encke some very prescient remarks (English translation): \begin{quote} It appears that, with increasing $n$, the (average) value of $A$ decreases; however, I dare not conjecture whether the limit as $n$ approaches infinity is $1$ or a number different from 1.
-I cannot say that there is any justification for expecting a very simple limiting value; on the other hand, the excess of $A$ over $1$ might well be a quantity of the order of $\frac{1}{\log n}$. \end{quote} Gauss speculates here that, if in fact $\lim_{x \to \infty} A(x) = 1$, then it would make further sense, given his extensive calculations, that $A(x) = 1+ O\left( \frac{1}{\log x}\right)$.
-This speculation turns out to be the truth, and indeed one has
+for all $x \geq 2$, so that $A(x) = \log x - \frac{1}{\PP(x)}$.
+Legendre's 1808 conjecture was that the limit $L := \lim_{x \to \infty} A(x)$ exists and is approximately equal to $1.08366$.
+The limit $L$ is now often referred to as {\bf Legendre's constant}.
+In 1848, Chebyshev further refined Legendre's conjecture by proving that if Legendre's constant exists then it must equal $1$ \cite{cheb}.
+Regarding the function $A$, Gauss made in his 1849 letter to Encke some very prescient remarks (English translation): \begin{quote} It appears that, with increasing $n$, the (average) value of $A$ decreases; however, I dare not conjecture whether the limit as $n$ approaches infinity is $1$ or a number different from 1.
+I cannot say that there is any justification for expecting a very simple limiting value; on the other hand, the excess of $A$ over $1$ might well be a quantity of the order of $\frac{1}{\log n}$. \end{quote} Gauss' speculations turned out to be correct, in that

 A consequence of (\ref{eq3b}) is that Legendre's constant exists and is equal to $1$, which in turn implies the prime number theorem.